-- 2.12 Non-residential development is unlikely to lead to a significant effect as it would not involve a net increase in population in the catchment. - 2.13 However in some cases there would be a significant effect due to the type of operation.
+- 2.16 Non-residential development is unlikely to lead to a significant effect as it would not involve a net increase in population in the catchment.
+For the purposes of business and commercial development it is considered that anyone living in the catchment also works and uses facilities in the catchment, and therefore wastewater generated can be calculated using the population increase from new homes and other accommodation.
+This removes the potential for double counting of human wastewater arising from different planning uses. - 2.17 However, in some cases commercial or non-residential development could have a significant effect due to the type of operation or facilities proposed.
 In particular, high water use developments would be likely to cause a significant effect.
 Such schemes would be considered on a case by case basis.
-It is recommended that any high-water use developments engage with Natural England's Discretionary Advice Service prior to preparing a nutrient budget for submission as part of a pre-application enquiry to the Council.
+It is recommended that any high-water use developments engage with Natural England's